Preserve Water, Provide Energy, Protect Lives

 Dams are essential to society, providing water and energy for this generation and the next.
 The United States has the second highest quantity of large dams in the world — over 91,000 across all 50 states, with an average age of 57 years.
 Unfortunately, our decades-old dam infrastructure leaves residents threatened by water supply deficits and safety concerns.
 As if addressing reliability and resiliency isn’t challenging enough, there’s an added financial burden: the Association of State Dam Safety Officials (ASDSO) estimates that more than $157 billion is needed to rehabilitate the nation’s non-federal dams.
 Dam owners and operators, municipal water supply divisions, water wholesalers, public utilities and hydropower providers should consider the following three key reasons to modernize existing and new dams:

-1. Preserve Water: Address Aging Infrastructure and Build New Storage
+1. Address Aging Infrastructure and Build New Storage

 The majority of the 91,000 dams in the United States were built decades before modern engineering standards were established, which causes today’s experts to question their integrity.
 Evolving regulations and design standards, in addition to suburban sprawls encroaching into dam inundation areas, continuously render existing dams non-compliant.
 Dams historically have been very safe, so owners and regulators may have become complacent over the decades.
 Particularly catastrophic failures have catalyzed remediation measures; for example, the federal government began to highly regulate levees and funded billions of dollars’ worth of evaluations and repairs in New Orleans after Hurricane Katrina.